Written by Agastya Sharma, a grade 6 student (junior editor I Kid You Not).

 His international career started when he was asked to play the 1984 West Indies tour, when Graham Yallop feel out ill.
 His debut score of 48 was deemed by him as his best knock.
 During the span of 1984-1992, he played over 50 Tests, with 11 centuries.

 His most renowned innings was against India, in Madras, 1986.
 The team was suffering from dehydration, and Jones was no different, vomiting frequently on the pitch.
 After his captain offered to put a Queenslander on (get a Queenslander to place Jones’ place), he spurred on to hit 210, to tie the Test.
-This match is still famous; known or talked about by many people to be one of the most iconic moments in cricketing history.
+This match is still renowned to be one of the most iconic moments in cricketing history.

 Australia’s victory in the 1987 World Cup was unexpected.
 ‘Nuff said.
 One of the major parts of their victory was of course, Dean Jones.
 One match against India was won by a run, as Dean Jones insisted that one shot of his was a six, not a four.
 Due to his persistence, it was checked and proved it was a six.
 This caused Australia’s one-run victory against India.
 The World Cup was won because of the top three batsmen, David Boon, Geoff Marsh, and Jones.
 He also was a star in the 1989 Ashes, which Australia won.